eliakimatamba/shell_interpreter/README.md

 Objectives
 ----------

-There are three objectives to this assignment:
+There are three objectives to this task:

 • To familiarize yourself with the Linux programming environment.